Pylons/pyramid/docs/designdefense.rst

 Wrapping Up
 +++++++++++

-Here's a diagrammed version of the simplest repoze.bfg application, where comments take into account what we've discussed in the :ref:`microframeworks_smaller_hello_world` section.
+Here's a diagrammed version of the simplest pyramid application, where comments take into account what we've discussed in the :ref:`microframeworks_smaller_hello_world` section.